monterail/guidelines/git.md

 * Once feature is merged to develop, all fixes should go to develop.

-  The same way, if feature is released, all fixes shold go to master, and merge downstream.
+  The same way, if feature is released, all fixes should go to master, and merge downstream.

 * When deploying on staging multiple features, use throw-away `staging` branch.